In distributive phosphorylation catalytic constants enable non-trivial dynamics: Introduction

-Networks of cyclic phosphorylation have been studied in \cite{ptm-034}.
-The authors study the mass action network~(\ref{eq:MA_cyc}) of Fig.~\ref{fig:MA_cyc} and show that for every admissible positive value of the total concentrations and all positive values of the reaction rate constants there exists a unique positive steady state.
+Networks of cyclic phosphorylation have been studied in~\cite{ptm-034}.
+The authors study in particular the following mass action network~(\ref{eq:MA_cyc}) derived from the reaction scheme of Fig.~\ref{fig:scheme_cyc} (where the notation is the same as in Fig.~\ref{fig:scheme_cyc} and $K S_{00}$, $K S_{10}$, $F S_{11}$ and $F S_{01}$ denote enzyme-substrate complexes):

+In~\cite{ptm-034} it is shown that for every admissible positive value of the total concentrations and all positive values of the reaction rate constants there exists a unique positive steady state.
 The authors furthermore provide parameter values where a Hopf bifurcation occurs (with the total amount of kinase as a bifurcation parameter) and sustained oscillations emerge \cite[Fig.~4]{ptm-034}.
-The authors however neither describe how the respective parameter values were found nor do they explain how parameter values leading to oscillations can be found (besides mentioning that oscillations were found in parameter regimes where the sequential mechanism depicted in Fig.~\ref{fig:MA-seq} shows bistability).
-In particular, the connection between the catalytic constants $k_{c,1}$, \ldots, $k_{c,4}$ depicted in Fig.~\ref{fig:scheme_cyc} and the emergence of oscillations has not been described for this mechanism.
+The authors however neither describe how the respective parameter values were found nor do they explain how parameter values leading to oscillations can be found.